ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 ## More control

-There are a number of other features that allow more precise control over which values are locally allocated, including:
+There are a number of other features that allow more precise control over which values are stack-allocated, including:

-  - **Local closures**
+  - **Stack-allocated closures**

     ```ocaml
-    let local_ f a b c = ...
+    let stack_ f a b c = ...
     ```

-    defines a function `f` whose closure is itself locally allocated.
+    defines a function `f` whose closure is itself stack-allocated.

   - **Local-returning functions**